SirWumpus/ioccc-ae/93/README.md

   Help text.
 See the sample configuration files for an example.

 * `2:%s: Terminated successfully.\n`
-  Exit succesfully.  %s is the program name.
+  Exit successfully.  %s is the program name.

 * `3:%s: Unspecified error.\n`
   Exit due to an unknown error.  %s is the program name.